cmcneile/pollution_uk/README.md

 ## Final plot

-The scripts produce pollution over the UK
+The scripts produce pollution over the UK.
+This is a heatmap of the pollutant NO2 in 2023 over the UK.
+The source data is the file mapno22023.csv from https://uk-air.defra.gov.uk/data/pcm-data

 ![test](https://github.com/cmcneile/pollution_uk/blob/main/no2UK.png?raw=true)